Generalized Li-Haldane Correspondence in Critical Dirac-Fermion Systems: Discussion and concluding remarks

 \textit{Acknowledgement}: We thank Shao-Kai Jian and Hai-Qing Lin for collaboration on related projects, and Wen-Hao Zhong for helpful discussions.
-X.-J. Yu was supported by the National Natural Science Foundation of China (Grant No.12405034).
+X.-J. Yu was supported by the National Natural Science Foundation of China (Grant No.12405034) and a start-up grant from Eastern Institute of Technology, Ningbo.
 Y.G. is financially supported by the Global Science Graduate Course (GSGC) program at the University of Tokyo.
 The work of S.Y. is supported by China Postdoctoral Science Foundation (Certificate Number: 2024M752760).